uf-mil/mil/docs/reference/can.rst

    * - Start flag (``0xC0``)
      - 1 byte
      - Flag indicating the start of a new board message
-   * - Checksum
-     - 1 byte
-     - Checksum used to ensure that data is transmitted correctly
    * - Payload
      - 4-11 bytes
      - Actual data being transmitted.
 Often created through application packets.